 - Evaluation – Measure and monitor progress and success of programs and activities.

-SVBC is currently working with the City of Santa Clara and Alta Planning + Design to implement a two-year Safe Routes to School program at six elementary schools and one middle school in the Santa Clara Unified School District: Montague, Bowers, Briarwood, Haman, Sutter, Scott Lane, and Cabrillo.
+SVBC has been working with the City of Santa Clara and Alta Planning + Design to implement a two-year Safe Routes to School program at six elementary schools and one middle school in the Santa Clara Unified School District: Montague, Bowers, Briarwood, Haman, Sutter, Scott Lane, and Cabrillo.
 The program includes bike and walk to school education and encouragement through classroom instruction, bike rodeos, walking school buses, and other fun events and activities that promote more walking and bicycling.
-During the 2012-2013 school year, over 1,200 students received bicycle and pedestrian safety instruction, and thousands more participated in walk/bike encouragement events. to learn more about this program, visit http://santaclarasr2s.org/.
+During the 2013-2014 school year, nearly 1,000 students received bicycle and pedestrian safety instruction, and thousands more participated in walk/bike encouragement events.
+The program is expected to continue during the 2014-2015 school year, with an addition of five more schools.
+More details will be announced soon.
+To learn more about this program, visit http://santaclarasr2s.org/

 San Mateo County

 In partnership with the San Mateo County Office of Education, SVBC has been involved in promoting and delivering Safe Routes to School programming at over half a dozen cities in San Mateo County.
-During the 2012-2013 schools year, over 5,100 students at nearly 30 schools received bicycle and pedestrian safety education, and thousands more participated in encouragement events.
+During the 2013-2014 schools year, nearly 6,000 students at over 30 schools received bicycle and pedestrian safety education, and thousands more participated in encouragement events.
 Our efforts at these schools are not only meant to promote more walking and bicycling, but to also generate awareness in the community about the need to be more conscious about child safety.
 In addition to providing student walk and bike education and encouragement, multiple workshops and events are organized to engage parents and the entire community.
-As the 2013-2014 school year approaches, we will strive to continue our efforts at even more communities in San Mateo County.
+As the 2014-2015 school year approaches, we will strive to continue our efforts at even more communities in San Mateo County.

 SVBC also reaches out to provide support and expertise to other schools and agencies that want to implement Safe Routes to School programs in Silicon Valley and the Peninsula.
 In Santa Clara County, we are a member of the Bicycle and Pedestrian Safety Work Group for the Traffic Safe Communities Network of Santa Clara County Public Health.